deficollective/defiscan/src/content/protocols/aave-v3-etherfi.md

 ## Upgradeability

-The Aave v3 protocol can be organized in a number of logical modules: _Core Lend & Borrow_, _Reserve Parameters_, _Treasury, Aave Ecosystem Reserves & Rewards_, _GHO Stablecoin_ and _Aave Governance_.
-Each module exposes various degrees of control as explained in more detail below.
-Overall, these control vectors could result in the loss of user funds, loss of unclaimed yield or otherwise materially affect the expected performance of the protocol.

-**This report only focuses on the parts that are specifically re-deployed for the _EtherFi_ instance**, leaving out the following modules that are re-used (ie. same contracts) across the different instances (_Core_, _Prime_ and _EtherFi_) on mainnet:
+**This report only focuses on the parts that are specifically re-deployed for the _EtherFi_ instance**,
-- _Treasury, Aave Ecosystem Reserves & Rewards_
-- _GHO Stablecoin_
-- _Aave Governance_.

-For detailed report on the previously mentioned modules read the Aave _Core_ instance [report](/protocols/aave).

 **The permissions and upgradeability in the re-deployed contracts of the modules _Core Lend & Borrow_ and _Reserve Parameters_ are the same.** The permission owners are the same multisig accounts as on the _Core_ instance.
 As a consequence, the same upgradeability rating is assigned to the _EtherFi_ report.